-The following words, terms and phrases, when used in this chapter, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this chapter, shall-have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:

 Cabana means a structure that must be used for recreational purposes only, and may not be used by unit owners, their guests or invitees for occupancy as a rooming unit, housing unit, accessory apartment, guest unit or dwelling unit, as those terms are defined by this code.
 Overnight sleeping is prohibited in a cabana.
 Stoves, with either a cook top range or an oven, are prohibited.
 Lease of the cabana structure for use by someone other than the unit owner is prohibited.
-This provision of the declaration may not be amended without the written consent of the director of Lee County Community Development.
+This recorded covenant must be consistent with section 34-1182 and may not be amended without the written consent of the director of Lee

+County Community Development.